lurb3/moneytracker/README.md

     - Allow to add documents without expense associated
   ### Graphics / Statistics
     - Add general statistics (start by spendings per day / week / month)
+    - Allow multiple filter, we only have category now.
+Could be filter by card or by card type
   ### Time tracker
     - CRUD time tracker
     - Add details to tracker (not sure what this means but add a name or category that describes what this tracker is for)
     - Add start/pause/stop counter (if pause keep counter in memory, even if user closes browser)
     - Add option to add rate for tracker (rate per minute/hour/day)
     - Add page to manage trackers (see list of time trackers and their details and if tracker has a rate, display total pay)
+  ### Multiple cards
+    - Add multiple cards to the platform and control spendings by card
+    - Add total budget per card
+    - Add card type (debit, credit, ...)